hunej/MADToolkit/README.md

 # Milsig Dartsoft Arduino Toolkit

 ## Summary
 This repository contains the Arduino code which can can be built as a dartsoft or airsoft task props box.
-Two Arduino Uno Board are used as master board and slave board,  which are communicated via i2c.
+Two Arduino Uno Board are used as master board and slave board,  which are communicated via I2C.

-The master board contains internal timer(firmware interrupt), rfid sensor(RC522), buzzer with internal oscillator, photoresistor, IR Remote Control.
+The master board contains LED Display(TM1637), Internal Timer(Firmware Interrupt), RFID Sensor(RC522), Buzzer with Internal Oscillator, Photoresistor, IR Remote Control.

-The audio playback event is sent via i2c to trigger slave board's mp3 audio decoder(VS1053B).
+The audio playback event is sent via I2C to trigger slave board's MP3 audio decoder(VS1053B).
 An AUX line and external speaker is needed.

-User can use master board alone without slave board if mp3 playback function is not required.
+User can use master board alone without slave board if MP3 playback function is not required.

 ## Updates